hyper63/hyper-connect-py/README.md

 pip install hyper_connect
 ```

-## Getting Started
+## Overview

-`hyper_connect` wraps your hyper app's REST API, generating a short-lived JWT using a [connection string](https://docs.hyper.io/app-keys) from one of your hyper app's app keys.
+`hyper_connect` wraps a hyper app's REST API, generating a short-lived JWT using a [connection string](https://docs.hyper.io/app-keys) from one of your hyper app's app keys.

+`hyper_connect` supports both synchronous and asynchronous calls.

-Once you've created an environment variable named `HYPER` with a connection string, you're ready to make a call to the `connect` function which returns a `Hyper` object.
+Once you've created an environment variable named `HYPER` with the value of a connection string, you're ready to make a call to the `connect` function which returns a `Hyper` object:

 ```py
 from hyper_connect import connect